SLUGIS/CalMAPPER/README.md

 [{ "type": "Feature", "properties": { "name": "Lewis Ranch 2013" }, "geometry": { "type": "Point", "coordinates": [ -120.22254511566175, 35.361812597006463 ] } },</pre></code>  Replace the current version with your new one.

 #Issues
 +   Treatments needing to be included in v2 are included as Issues in this repo.
-It may end up being more appropiate that they be locates somewhere else in the future, but for now they are here.
+It may end up being more appropiate that they be located somewhere else in the future, but for now they are here.